codejutsu1/laravel-vtung/README.md

 ### Buy Airtime

-It requires 3 parameters to make airtime purchase from [vtu.ng](https://vtu.ng/#airtime)
+It requires 3 parameters as an array to make airtime purchase from [vtu.ng](https://vtu.ng/#airtime)

 ```php
 <?php